 - 12 eggs

-- 3 tbsp low- fat mayonnaise * I use Hellman's ½ the fat
+- 3 tablespoon low- fat mayonnaise * I use Hellman's ½ the fat

-- 1 tsp Ranch dressing * I use Lighthouse Homestyle Ranch (it's the best!)
+- 1 teaspoon Ranch dressing * I use Lighthouse Homestyle Ranch (it's the best!)

 - dash pepper